Best sandwich in Amsterdam

 Honourable mentions: Meet & The Greek (Centrum), Romios Taverna (De Pijp)

-Lahmacun (Turkish pizza): Bakerij Hicret
+Lahmacun (Turkish pizza): Bakkerij Hicret

 Ever wondered what happens if you take a pizza dough, top it with some herby minced meat, bake it, throw on some melted cheese, load it up with your choice of chicken or veal döner meat, pack it with fresh salad, garlic and chilli sauce, then roll it up into a wrap?
-You might have walked past this Jan Eef staple dozens of times and not thought much of it, but actually, Bakerij Hicret’s lahmacun (Turkish pizza) is one of the best in the city.
+You might have walked past this Jan Eef staple dozens of times and not thought much of it, but actually, Bakkerij Hicret’s lahmacun (Turkish pizza) is one of the best in the city.

-Bakerij Hicret | Jan Evertsenstraat 65, De Baarsjes
+Bakkerij Hicret | Jan Evertsenstraat 65, De Baarsjes

 Lobster roll: Brut de Mer